When looking for a new eCommerce platform, Shopify and Magento are the two platforms on most companies’ shortlists.

 When it comes to flexibility, Magento Commerce is the clear winner.
-Otherwise, before you jump for it, you need to decide how much flexibility your specific business will need.
-If you have an average eCommerce business with an average site and you don’t wish to reinvent the wheel with your products, Shopify’s feature range will be sufficient and flexibility shouldn’t be the deal-breaker for you.
+If you have a small or medium size eCommerce business and you don’t wish to reinvent the wheel with your products, Shopify’s feature range will work perfectly for you.

 However, if you’re looking to build something unique with a variety of promotion and product options, then Magento will be the option for you.
 Let’s say you want to start offering products in multiple colors, materials, design options, and finishes; Magento will provide more flexibility in terms of defining different products.